 Who We Are

 We are a welcoming and inclusive community of Christians who gather in the name of the triune God, the Father, Son and Holy Spirit.
-We welcome all people regardless of external differences for we are all one in Jesus Christ, our Savior.
+We embrace people from all walks of life, regardless of ethnic, gender, physical or other differences for we are all one in Jesus Christ, our Savior.

 Zion Evangelical Lutheran Church, founded in 1753, has a rich history.
 The church is easily recognized by its location just one block west of the town square on West Main Street in Hummelstown.
 The brownstone exterior and beautiful stained glass windows give the building its character and charm.
 However, the real personality of the church is shaped by the people who gather for worship, Christian Education, outreach projects, and other ministries that serve in the name of Jesus Christ.

 Our worship community gathers to confess our sins and to receive God’s grace in the forgiveness of sin, to hear the Word of God and to celebrate the Lord’s Supper.
 We are sent to share the good news of Christ and to serve others in His name.

 All people are welcome to receive the gifts of Christ’s body and blood in the bread and wine at the Lord’s Supper (the Eucharist).
 We believe that Christ is present, in, under and through the blessed elements of bread and wine.

 Lutherans are Christians who accept the teachings of Martin Luther (1483 – 1546), a German theologian who challenged the teachings of the Roman Catholic Church at that time.
 His questions and arguments escalated into a separation from the Roman Catholic Church.
 Lutheran became the name associated with those who agreed with Luther’s convictions.

 A summary of our Confession of Faith, as outlined in Chapter 2 of the church constitution is: